Up to 50% off sofas & mattresses — limited‑time deals.

 • Measure doorways, stair turns, and elevator depth before delivery day; large modules can surprise you.

-• If you buy a deep model, plan on dedicated lumbar pillows to keep your hips from tucking under.
+• If you choose a deep model, plan on lumbar pillows from day one.

-• Use the chaise storage (where available) as the official home for throws, controllers, and spare pillows to prevent clutter drift.
+• Use chaise or module storage as the designated place for throws, remotes, and spare covers.

 FAQs